 500 Boylston Street, Boston, MA 02116 617-419-4700

 PGY1 and PGY2 residents have a weekly course devoted to general psychopathology.
-The course provides a broad overview of general diagnoses in the DSM-IV.
+The course provides a broad overview of general diagnoses and important topics in psychiatry.
 The course covers mood disorders, anxiety disorders, schizophrenia and psychosis, dementia, and other diagnoses.

 Residents receive didactic instruction in the major classes of psychotropic drugs, including efficacy and management of side effects.
-The course covers antidepressants, antipsychotics, anxiolytics, and mood stabilizers.
-Other relevant topics including pharmacokinetics and ECT are also included in the course.
+The course covers pharmacokinetic and pharmacodynamic properties of antidepressants, antipsychotics, anxiolytics, and mood stabilizers.

 Residents receive formal instruction in the history of psychotherapy and personality theory.
 The course covers the theoretical basis of various types of psychotherapy.
 PGY3 and PGY4 residents receive instruction in cognitive behavioral therapy, psychodynamic psychotherapy, interpersonal therapy, brief psychotherapy, and dialectical behavioral therapy.
 PGY2 residents begin an introductory course at the end of the academic year as they prepare to transition to the outpatient clinic.